Environmental, Social and Governance Policy

 Amberside Capital are committed to sustainable investment management which benefits people and the planet.
 To achieve this aim, we have developed ESG (Environmental, Social, and Governance) analysis, monitoring, and improvement processes which are integrated throughout our investment lifecycle.

 ESG consideration is fundamental to all investment decisions across all asset classes and geographies, regardless of our source of capital or investment strategy.
+Guidance on ESG integration into a specific investment strategy or fund can be found in the relevant procedures manual.

 2. What is ESG?